 \textbf{Various Object Relations.} Our system encodes five types of object relations commonly observed in the real world, including \texttt{behind}, \texttt{of}, \texttt{inside}, \texttt{on}, and \texttt{under}.
 For instance, the robot understands that there is unknown space behind the chair, requiring it to push the chair away to reveal the space behind, as shown in Figure~\ref{fig:all_exp_p1}.

-\textbf{Different Layouts.} The test scenarios include scenes of varying scales and layouts, from small setups like piles of cloth to larger household environments, which demonstrate that our system can generalize to various scenes.
+\textbf{Different Layouts.} Testing scenarios include scenes of varying scales and layouts, from piles of cloth to larger household environments, which demonstrate that our system can \rebuttal{work for} various scenes.

 \textbf{Diverse Interactions.} The robot interacts with the environment and explores the scene in multiple ways.
-For example, the robot can grasp an object rigidly, such as opening a cabinet shown in Figure~\ref{fig:all_exp_p1}.
-It can also interact with objects nonprehensilely using its arm instead of the gripper, such as pushing the chair shown in Figure~\ref{fig:all_exp_p1}.
+For instance, the robot can grasp an object rigidly, such as opening a cabinet, and also interact with objects nonprehensilely using its arm instead of the gripper, such as pushing the chair, as shown in Figure~\ref{fig:all_exp_p1}.
 Additionally, the robot can actively move the camera around without manipulating objects, such as sitting down to check the space under a table, as shown in Figure~\ref{fig:all_exp_p2}.